openstack-archive/snap-neutron/README.md

 The neutron snap can be configured in a few ways.

-Firstly the neutron-server daemon will detect and read `etc/neutron/neutron.conf` if it exists so you can just place all configuration in this file.
+Firstly the neutron-server daemon will detect and read `etc/neutron/neutron.conf` and `etc/neutron/plugins/ml2/m2_conf.ini` if they exists so you can reuse your existing tooling to write to these two files for classic style configuration.

 Alternatively the neutron-server daemon will load all configuration files from `etc/neutron.conf.d` - in the above example, database and keystone authtoken